h2rashee/recyclingSystem/README.md

 ## Installation

 ```
-javac Program.java
+make build
 ```

 ## Running it

 ```
-java Program
+make run
 ```

 The default password for the program is `waterfall` which is stored [here](SystemSecurity.dat)

 ## Caveats
- - This software was written in 2008 by a naive developer.
+ - This software was written in 2008 by a naive developer
- - This was based on Java 6.
+ - This was initially designed on a Windows machine on Java 6
- - You may see updates here over the course of time.
+ - You may see updates here over the course of time improving this repository to a more seasoned developer's maintainable standards